Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

-In Figure~\ref{fig:placebo_did} we conduct a placebo static difference-in-differences.
+In SI Appendix Figure~\ref{fig:placebo_did} we conduct a placebo static difference-in-differences.
 It is unnecessary to conduct a placebo dynamic difference-in-differences, as we can understand week-to-week changes in average treatment effects by time period in the pre-AI period by simply observing the pre-AI part of the dynamic figures in the main text.
 Our placebo test uses the pre-AI data, with the intervention date of October 1, 2022.
-This is to ensure that any seasonal effects in the main report (intervention date is October 1, 2023) would be replicated here.
-We therefore specify the placebo pre-intervention period as January 1, 2022 - September 30, 2022 and the post-intervention period as October 1, 2023 - April 1, 2023.
-The placebo test, as expected, recovers no significant estimates in lexical features or outcomes for the placebo static difference-in-differences.
+This is to ensure that any seasonal effects in the main report would be replicated here.
+To maintain consistency, we also include a placebo A/B test period (which we skip), from April 1 - October 1, 2022.
+We therefore specify the placebo pre-intervention period as January 1, 2022 - March 31, 2022 and the post-intervention period as October 1, 2022 - March 31, 2023.
+We stop the placebo post-period before the actual A/B test intervention.
+The placebo test, as expected, does not recover significant estimates in lexical features or outcomes for the placebo static difference-in-differences.